softwaresaved/automated_testing/README.md

 What is a suitable threshold for equality?
 That depends upon the domain, and the research being undertaken.
 For some fields, rounding to the nearest whole number may be acceptable.
 For others, far greater precision may be required.

-### What our regression test framework does
+## What our regression test framework does

 We now have a regression test framework for `count_frequency` with three regression tests.

 The first two tests check `count_frequency`'s behaviour when given a valid input file.
-They run `count_frequency` with valid input files, and command-line parameters and check `count_frequency` exits with an exit status of 0, indicating success.
+They run `count_frequency` with valid input files, and command-line parameters and check `count_frequency` exits with an exit status of zero, indicating success.
 They check that an output file exists, then compares the output file to the expected output file for equality to within a given tolerance.

 The third test checks `count_frequency`'s behaviour when not given an input file.
 It runs `count_frequency` and checks that `count_frequency` exits with a non-zero exit status, indicating an expected error.

 ## Regression testing examples

-We have now looked at ways in which we can compare the actual outputs from our code against our expected outputs and how to resolve problems introduced by formatting, dates and floating point values.

-I will now give an example of our framework, but implemented in R, and describe other real-world examples of regression testing.
+I will now give an example of our framework, but implemented in R, and describe other examples of regression testing in practice.

 ### A regression test in R